Remote Control Tester: Three Key DIY Projects You Should Know

 • R3, R4 – 1K, 10K

 This project is yet another straightforward one on this list.
-And you can start by making a connection arrangement of the TSOP IC.
+You can start by making a connection arrangement for the TSOP IC.
 With this, you add some transistors, and the circuit will function versatilely.

 Interestingly, this circuit isn’t prone to ambient light, sensitivity, range, and noise.
 Plus, the course has a remarkable detection range.
 That is, when you direct the remote handset to another wall, your LED will still respond to the reflected rays.